cscorley/dissertation/chapters/2_related/5_dit.md

 ## Developer Identification {#sec:related-dit}

-In this section we review literature on developer identification.
+In this section I review literature on developer identification.
 As noted by @Shokripour-etal_2013, there are two broad categories of work in this area: activity-based approaches and location-based approaches.
 An activity-based approach uses information gained from a developers *activity*,